SergioCoboLopez/ELN_Sergio/docs/february_23/week_3.md

 Is the salinity=0 a problem?
 At least I am getting a different error.
 I think it is related to the simpy library.
 I updated the library and it does not work.
 I am suspeting data types might be a problem.
 I will check types.

 I found it and it was a stupid mistake: Apparently 'S' for Salinity was a forbidden name.

+What questions do I have?
+That depends on the results I want to get

+Think about datasets for salinity.
+Also models.